Places

 01

-Is dreaming about a desert flooded a bad sign?
+Is dreaming about desert flooded a bad sign?

 Dreaming of a flooded desert is not inherently negative.
-It may indicate emotional release or transformation, suggesting that you are processing feelings that need attention.
+It often highlights emotional change or growth, prompting personal reflection.

 02

-What does it mean if I dream about a desert flooded repeatedly?
+What does it mean if I dream about desert flooded repeatedly?

 Dreams often appear during change